 Students are provided access to the policies and are required to know and adhere to them.
 The Code of Student Conduct and other pertinent policies are available in the “Resources” section of this page.

-Q: I received an email from the Office of Community Standards and Wellbeing with a link I'm supposed to click to "Pick up my letter."
+Q3: I received an email from the Office of Community Standards and Wellbeing with a link I'm supposed to click to "Pick up my letter."
 What is this?

 A: Our office uses a software platform to track correspondence and conduct cases.
 This software also protects student privacy better than direct email.
 It is completely safe and secure and it is the way we officially communicate with students about conduct matters.
 Follow the directions and link the email.

-Q: My letter notifies me of a scheduled meeting.
+Q4: My letter notifies me of a scheduled meeting.
 What does this mean?

 A: Meeting with someone in our office does not automatically mean that you are in trouble or have been accused of wrongdoing.
 There are various reasons that lead to students receiving meeting requests from our office.
 The most common is that a student's name was mentioned in an incident report (usually generated by Public Safety or a Community Assistant), where a policy violation may have taken place.
 Our first step is to talk with the individuals involved to better understand the event.
-This can include witnesses, those who were the targeted or negatively impacted by the incident, and those who may be responsible for the incident.
-Even in cases where a student may be responsible for a policy violation, no decisions are made before the meeting, except in extreme cases (see Question #8 below).
+This can include witnesses, those who were targeted or negatively impacted by the incident, and those who may be responsible for the incident.
+Even in cases where a student may be responsible for a policy violation, no decisions are made before the meeting, except in extreme cases (see Q8 below).

-Q: Is this meeting mandatory?
+Q5: Is this meeting mandatory?

 A: Yes.
 We have a commitment to fairness in our procedures by getting all the information and giving involved parties a chance to be heard before making a decision.
 We also have a duty to be expedient so that we can end the particular danger or wrongdoing, repair the harm, prevent recurrence, and restore trust within the community.
 Therefore we ask students to make every effort to schedule and attend the requested meeting as expediently as possible.
 Also, per the Code of Student Conduct, students are required to comply with requests and directives from all university officials acting in performance of their duties.

 We recognize that students are busy.
 A meeting is expected to take priority over all activities except classes.
 Our office has access to students' course schedules and we purposely schedule times that don't conflict with classes.
 If you believe you have a legitimate scheduling conflict, contact the professional staff member who requested the meeting as soon as possible, explain the situation, and request to reschedule.
-In some cases rescheduling is not a problem.
-In other cases, we expect students to rearrange their activities to attend the requested meeting.
+In some cases, rescheduling is not a problem.
+In some cases, we expect students to rearrange their activities to attend the requested meeting.

-Q: Who are the staff members that conduct these meetings?
+Q6: Who are the staff members that conduct these meetings?

-Q: What should I expect in this meeting?
+Q7: What should I expect in this meeting?

 A: All Community Standards Facilitators are committed to providing a fair and educational process from start to finish.
 We treat every student as an adult and a valuable member of this community and we understand that one situation is not always reflective of a person's character.
 Because of this, we try to get to know each student as an individual and understand the context of incidents.